 What to Expect Before Donating Blood

 Before anything else, you need to meet some health basics.
-These rules aren’t there just for formality; they’re to keep you and the person getting your blood safe.
-You’ll usually need to:
+These rules are to keep you and the person getting your blood safe.

 Why does this matter?
-If you’re healthy, you’ll handle the donation just fine, and there’s less risk of passing anything unwanted to someone else.
+If you are healthy, you will handle the donation just fine, and there is less risk of passing anything unwanted to someone else.

 2. Health Check and Quick Medical History